You are NOT Alone.

 - No more than 3 or 4

-- The best Rules are SPECIFIC and CONCRETE (who, what, when, where, why)
+- The best rules are specific (who, what, when, where, why, how)

 - Have at least one meal together at the table every day.